 You can use your dye bath for a few days after which it will start to thicken and get mouldy.
 Storing in your fridge may extend the life of the dye by a few days but as my fridge is too small I can't vouch for this.
 I usually dye what I need over the course of a few days and then discard my dye down the drain.

-I hope you enjoy this post & I look forward to hearing of your experiences in the comments section below.
-If you have tried this in the past & it hasn't worked don't loose heart, I have had great results with this at home and then I have taught it in a workshop and it was a complete fail!
+I hope you enjoy this post & I look forward to hearing about your experiences in the comments section below.
+If you have tried this in the past & it hasn't worked don't lose heart, I have had great results with this at home and then I have taught it in a workshop and it was a complete fail!
 As with all things in life you have good days with great success and days where you just can't achieve what you set out to accomplish.
-If you follow the directions above you should have some success and I wish you all the best !
+If you follow the directions above you should have some success and I wish you all the best!
 Thanks for reading xo